The Best First Backpacking Trip in the Grand Canyon

-See many photos in my blog stories “Fit to be Tired: Hiking the Grand Canyon Rim to Rim in a Day” and “April Fools: Dayhiking the Grand Canyon Rim to Rim to Rim” (which are premium content, requiring a subscription to read), or “Photo Gallery: Dayhiking the Grand Canyon Rim to Rim” (which is free for anyone to read), and all of my stories about the Grand Canyon, or scroll down to Grand Canyon on The Big Outside’s All National Park Trips page.
+See many photos in my blog stories “Fit to be Tired: Hiking the Grand Canyon Rim to Rim in a Day” and “April Fools: Dayhiking the Grand Canyon Rim to Rim to Rim” (which are premium content, requiring a subscription to read), or “Photo Gallery: Dayhiking the Grand Canyon Rim to Rim” (which is free for anyone to read) and all of my stories about the Grand Canyon.

 Purchase this e-guide NOW to begin planning your rim-to-rim backpacking trip across the Grand Canyon!